AISViz/Soft-DTW/README.md

 # Soft-Dynamic Time Warping (Soft-DTW) for TensorFlow-Keras
 Soft-DTW loss function for batch processing in keras Tensforflow.
+To speed up the process, Cython function **`min(a,b,c, gamma)`** is used.

 # python libraries